binkley/modern-java-practices/README.md

 Amazon or Google or Microsoft cloud would have quite different problems than "white smoke" from computers[^2].

-[^2]: Actually, this really happened me in a data center before the cloud.
+[^2]: Actually, this really happened me in a data center before the cloud when a power supply burned out.
-We had to get out a fire extinguisher.
+We had to get out a fire extinguisher before the Halon system triggered.

 ---